satyaprakashakula/Tile-River/README.md

 # Tile-River
 Implementing data propagation network across fully connected neural network layers

-This is a Neural Network (NN) structure using a tile structure (in this every tile acts as a node for a NN, see the attached image).
+This is a Neural Network (NN) mapped on to a tile structure (in this every tile acts as a node for a NN, see the attached image).
 This design uses a a 10x10 tile structure.
 Here data flows from some input nodes all the way  to the output nodes (in other words, building a network communication implementation).
 Half Precision Floating point numbers are used(all Normalized numbers).

 1- We used the tile architecture(see attached image in the repo) and mapped a NN to the tile architecture.
 The NN has 10 input nodes, 8 and 6 nodes on the 2nd and the 3rd hidden layers respectively  and 2 output nodes on the output layer.
 2- For the input layer, assume some fixed random values  inputs to this layer  between 1 and -1